usecannon/cannon/packages/website/content/docs.md

 **Optional Inputs**

+- `args` - Arguments passed to the function (after the ChainBuilder object).
 - `env` - Environment variables to be set on the script
 - `modified` - An array of files and directories that this script depends on.
 The cache of the cannonfile's build is recreated when these files change.